XJMI/Mares/README.md

 ## Info
 Note: This is a ares skid with mars modules all credits to Makrennel and Tigermouthbear and the other creators for modules
 \
-Also bare with me I am new to everything I  am doing I will try hard to know some things sob
+Also bare with me I am new to everything I  am doing I will try hard to know some things sob, I do plan to add some other modules like mars had planned.